 - Loss of bowel or bladder or control, which indicates a medical emergency called cauda equina syndrome, requiring immediate medical attention

-Your doctor can diagnose your symptoms after he or she takes a medical history, conducts a physical exam, and sends you for imaging tests such as a CT scan or MRI.
+Your physician can diagnose your symptoms after he or she takes a medical history, conducts a physical exam, and sends you for imaging tests such as a CT scan or MRI.
 Once your physician has arrived at a ruptured disc diagnosis, the recommended treatments are typically rest, medication, special exercises, and physical therapy.
 For some people, a herniated disc heals on its own as the body absorbs loose disc material in the spinal column.

 In some cases, surgery is necessary to address ruptured disc symptoms that are severe and unrelenting.
 If your ruptured disc requires surgery, consider the minimally invasive endoscopic procedures performed at Laser Spine Institute.
 Our revolutionary outpatient procedures can help you regain your quality of life in as little as a week, , thanks to our fast recovery times, reduced risk, and high success rates.
 Contact us today for a free MRI or CT scan review, and to learn more information about our facilities.